profnote/profnote.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Niti Wattanasirichaigoon,

-- I rock a great mustache
-- I'm extremely loyal to my family
+I like to code, cook, and draw.

 What else do you need?